Sadegh-Moayedizadeh/coding-exercise/README.md

 * There is three packages for each class of problems; easy, medium and hard.
 * The name of each file denotes the official name of the algorithm problem in the website.
+* Each file may contain a test following pytest framework considering the complexity of the problem.

 Quera